 India's cabinet clears data protection bill for tabling in parliament

-"The protection of personal data is a very important subject globally," Environment Minister Prakash Javadekar told a news conference after a cabinet meeting.
+"The protection of personal data is a very important subject globally," Environment Minister Prakash Javadekar told a news conference after the cabinet meeting.

 "How that will be done (here) and how work will progress keeping India's interest and people's interest in mind, this is what this bill is about."